JorjaFox/library/content/posts/recaps/csi/pool-shark.md

 prodnum: 231
 ---

-* Note: This is Liz Vassey's final episode as Wendy Simms.*

 ## Synopsis

 Hysteria ensues when a shark attacks a woman, Desiree McQuire, in the pool at a Las Vegas casino 'day club' and the CSIs must determine if the killer is human or shark.
 At the scene of the crime, Catherine runs into one of her father's old friends Earnest Boozell (played by Elliot Gould), and she has to forcibly remove him from the scene.
 He harasses Catherine about running casinos through much of the episode.
 At the autopsy, Ray and Doc Robbins find an injection site on the dead woman's back, and that she was dead before the shark attacked her body.
 The tox screen comes back and indicates she was injected with heroin, and it was a first time use.